PromptSail/prompt_sail/docs/_docs/00-introduction.md

 ## What is Prompt Sail?

-Prompt Sail is a transparent and user-friendly tool designed to capture and log all interactions with LLM APIs such as OpenAI, Cohere, and others.
+Prompt Sail is a self-hosted application that captures and logs all interactions with LLM APIs such as OpenAI, Cohere, and others.
+It is a proxy between your framework of choice (LangChain, OpenAI etc) and LLM provider API.

 For **developers**, it offers a way to analyze and optimize API prompts.

-**Project managers** can gain insights into project and experiment costs.
+For **Project managers** can gain insights into project and experiment costs.

-**Business owners** can ensure compliance with regulations and maintain governance over prompts and responses.
+For **Business owners** can ensure compliance with regulations and maintain governance over prompts and responses.

-## Key Features of Prompt Sail
+## Key Features

+1. **Transparent Logging**
-1. **Transparent Logging**: Prompt Sail captures and logs all interactions with General AI APIs, providing a comprehensive record of prompts and responses.
+It captures and logs all interactions with  LLM APIs, providing a comprehensive record of prompts and responses.

-2. **Optimization and Analysis**: With the ability to analyze and optimize API prompts, developers can fine-tune their applications for better performance and results.
+2. **Optimization and Analysis**
+By providing a concise and detailed view of all interactions, developers can analyze and refine their prompts.

+3. **Cost Insights**
-3. **Cost Insights**: Project managers can track and analyze the costs associated with each project and experiment, enabling better budget management.
+Project managers can track and analyze the costs associated with each project and experiment, enabling better budget management.

-4. **Compliance and Governance**: Business owners can ensure that their use of AI APIs is compliant with relevant regulations, and maintain control over the prompts and responses used.
+4. **Compliance and Governance**

+Empowers business owners to maintain control over instructions, chat messages, and other interactions with LLM APIs.
+This enables the implementation of standards and policies, identification of misuse, and detection of non-compliant content.

+5. **Easy Integration**

-5. **Easy Integration**: Prompt Sail is designed to be easily integrated into your existing workflow.
-Simply change the `base_url` when creating your AI API object to start using Prompt Sail.
+Prompt Sail seamlessly integrates into your workflow and used libraries.
+Just modify the `base_url` parameter when creating your provider API object.

+6. **Searchable Database*

-6. **Searchable Database**: All prompts and responses are stored in a searchable database, making it easy to find and analyze specific interactions.
+All prompts and responses are stored in a searchable database, making finding and analyzing specific interactions easy.
+You can export the data for further analysis.

-7. **User-Friendly Interface**: Prompt Sail features a simple, intuitive UI that makes it easy to search and analyze prompts and responses.
+7. **User-Friendly Interface**

+Simple and intuitive UI lets you easily view and filter your transactions (prompts and responses) by project, API provider, LLM model, or tags.